andsol98/Project-2/README.md

 asks the user to input a number within the bound of the found comments, and will use that number to reveal the author of that

-post,

-the number of comments on that post and the score it recieved.
-If no, then the bot will simply terminate its function

-and simply thank the user for their time.
-Most importanly, the bot will continue to provide information as long as the user

-wishes to analyze the posts to his/her satisfaction. the number of comments on that post and the score it recieved.
+post, the number of comments on that post and the score it recieved.
 If no, then the bot will simply terminate its function

 and simply thank the user for their time.
 Most importanly, the bot will continue to provide information as long as the user